dcrankshaw/datascience-sp14/lab10/graph-analytics-with-graphx.md

 We will be using the Spark shell for this assignment, which is a modified Scala REPL (Read-Eval-Print Loop).
 You will be running Spark locally on your laptop for this assignment.

+__Note__: There are some exercises in this lab that require you to write code in the Spark shell.
+We recommend that you use a text-editor to write the code, and then once you think you have it working copy and paste it into the shell.
+This way, if you have a syntax error or something goes wrong (e.g. you accidentally exit the shell), you will have all your work saved.

-Before you start Spark, there are a few settings we need to update.
+Before you start Spark, there are a few settings to update.

 In the `lab10/` directory of the GitHub repository, there are two files, `spark-env.sh` and `log4j.properties`.
 Copy these two files into the the `/conf` subdirectory of your Spark installation.